ashwiniag/hasura-assignmnet/Readme.md

 Endpoints:

-- Application serves: http:< lb >/
+- Application serves at: http:< lb >/

-Note:

 ###  Room for improvements There is scope of improvements.